 Yoga is meant to be lived out, so be brave and take your yoga off the mat and out into the world!

-Leslie Kiel writes for CompareLifeInsurance.com.
+This post was written by Leslie Kiel and edited by Evan Porter.
+Leslie writes for CompareLifeInsurance.com.
 She’s a mom of three, a yoga teacher, and eagerly takes opportunities to practice yoga no matter where life takes her.